Call-for-Code/Solution-Starter-Kit-Cooperation-2020/README.md

 ### What's the problem?

-In times of crisis, such as COVID-19, while federal and local government may be rolling out broad programs, cooperation at the local level is usually the most effective way of getting help to where it is most needed.
+In times of crisis, such as the 2020 SARS-COV-2 (COVID-19 or "novel Coronavirus") crisis, while federal and local government may be rolling out broad programs, cooperation at the local level is usually the most effective way of getting help to where it is most needed as soon as possible.
 While traditional social media is one way of communicating within a community, this is (by its very design) not locally focused, and often not sufficiently structured to enable rapid discover of help needed.
-In the COVID-19 crisis we have already seen problems with the local supply of food, equipment and other supplies.
-In addition, due to self-isolation and social distancing, the inability of people to easily get to where the best stock of supplies may be held compounds the problem.
-This is a growing interest in communities' cooperating among themselves to solve these problems, whether it be to advertise where stock is held, offer assistance for collections or other local services.
-What is needed is the something to empower communities to easily to provide this to each other.
+In the COVID-19 crisis we have already seen shortages of local food, equipment and other supplies.
+In addition, the requested (or required) self-isolation and social distancing compounds the problem by preventing  people to easily get to locations with the best stocks of supplies.
+There is a growing interest in communities' cooperating among themselves to solve these problems, whether it be to advertise where supplies are held, offer assistance for collections or other local services like volunteer deliveries.
+What is needed is a solution to empower communities to easily connect and provide this information to each other.

 ### How can technology help?